ta-data-lis/lab-tableau/README.md

 Being able to understand and present the data in a straightforward way and in a short amount of time is a good skill to have at your disposal.

 ## Getting Started

 For this lab, you will be given a [dataset](https://www.kaggle.com/olistbr/brazilian-ecommerce) for which you have to understand and prepare a story on Tableau.
 If the dataset needs merging, cleaning and so on, you can use both SQL and Python.
 Upload the script, both .sql or/and .ipynb in this repo (please make it readable and with comments in both cases), along the Tableau workbook.
 Use Tableau for data visualisation.

+## Content of MVP

+Make sure that you hand in at least:

+- a list of one of two main questions and a couple of sub-questions per main one (can also be added in the .txt file);
+- a story with at least two story points (should be one per main question);
+- brief comments on how to interpret the data (in the story);
+- very short conclusion (in the story).

 ## Deliverables